Master of Education in Curriculum Studies

 Acadia University's Master of Education in Curriculum Studies program has been designed for teachers and administrators who wish to engage in research and advanced study in curriculum.
 Our program will build your skills and encourage you to think from critical perspective that is responsive to change, empowerment, and social justice.

-In addition to the General Program, we also periodically offer cohorts in specialized areas such as Interprofessional Health Practice, Music Education, as well as in Universal Design for Learning, and in Literacy.
+In addition to the General Program, we also periodically offer cohorts in specialized areas such as Interprofessional Health Practice, Music Education, as well as in Literacy and Universal Design for Learning.

 In our Curriculum Studies program, you will:

 - Challenge dominant discourses of democratic action, empowerment, and change.

 - Focus on equity and social justice within diverse cultural frameworks.